 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 white matter of the brain due to softening of the brain tissue.
 It can affect fetuses or newborns, and premature babies are at the greatest risk of the disorder.
 PVL is caused by a lack of oxygen or blood flow to the area around the ventricles of the brain, which results in the death of brain tissue.
-Although babies with PVL generally have no apparent signs or symptoms of the disorder, they are at risk for motor disorders, delayed mental development, coordination problems, and vision and hearing impairments.Periventricular leukomalacia (PVL) is characterized by the death of the
+Although babies with PVL generally have no apparent signs or symptoms of the disorder at delivery, they are at risk for motor disorders, cerebral palsy, delayed mental development, coordination problems, and vision and hearing impairments.There is no cure for PVL.
+Treatment is generally supportive.
+Prognosis is dependent on the extent of damage to the ventricles.Periventricular leukomalacia (PVL) is a brain injury disorder characterized by the death of the

-- NINDS Periventricular Leukomalacia Information Page .
+- NINDS Periventricular Leukomalacia Information Page.
 National Institute of Neurological Disorders and Stroke (NINDS).
-February 7, 2008 ; http://www.ninds.nih.gov/disorders/periventricular_leukomalacia/periventricular_leukomalacia.htm.
-Accessed 4/29/2008.
+March 15, 2016; http://www.ninds.nih.gov/disorders/periventricular_leukomalacia/periventricular_leukomalacia.htm.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.